Spotify continues to dominate the global music streaming industry with 675 million monthly active users and a 31.7% market share.

 This represents an 11.4% increase from 236 million in 2023.

-Just a year ago, in 2022, Spotify hit a major milestone by surpassing 200 million Premium users for the first time, reaching 205 million.
+Just a year ago, in 2022, Spotify hit a significant milestone by surpassing 200 million Premium users for the first time, reaching 205 million.
 Looking back even further, in 2020, the platform had 155 million subscribers.
-That means in just four years, Spotify gained 108 million new paying users, a clear sign of its growing appeal and strong revenue growth.
+That means that in just four years, Spotify gained 108 million new paying users, which clearly shows its growing appeal and strong revenue growth.

 The table below displays the number of Spotify Premium users by year: